This article was last updated on November 13, 2015.

 I find that almost any e-liquid with a nicotine concentration of 8 mg and above can produce excellent throat hit if that’s the amount of nicotine you’re used to.
 At 16 mg and above, the throat hit starts to enter cigarette territory.
-At 24 mg and above, the throat hit becomes too intense for all but the heaviest smokers.
+At 24 mg and above, the throat hit becomes very intense indeed — much like a real cigarette.

 Other substances aside from nicotine can also enhance the throat hit of an e-liquid.
 These include grain alcohol, cinnamon, capsaicin — the substance that makes chili peppers hot — and menthol.
 In fact, some companies even bottle and sell these substances as additives for e-liquids with low nicotine or poor throat hit.
 The addition or lack of these substances explain why e-liquids can differ in throat hit when their nicotine concentration is the same.